-Gustavo de los Campos is an associate professor in the Department of Epidemiology and Biostatistics where he leads a team that works on the development of statistical methods and software for analysis and prediction of complex traits and diseases.
+Gustavo de los Campos is an MSU professor affiliated with the Institute for Quantitative Health Science and Engineering (IQ), division of Systems Biology, the Department of Epidemiology & Biostatistics, and Statistics & Probability.
+He leads the QuantGen group with A.I Vazquez, a team of scientists developing statistical methods and software for analyzing and predicting complex traits and diseases.
 He received his Ph.D. from the University of Wisconsin-Madison.

 Dr. de los Campos and fellow PI Ana Vazquez lead the QuantGen group.
 The team’s research involves methods and software development as well as applied research on genetic analyses of complex traits in human health, plant and animal breeding.

 Genomic Analysis and Prediction of Complex Traits

 Development and evaluation of methods and software for analysis and prediction of complex traits using Big Data from biobanks and GWAS cohorts. (e.g., Kim et al, 2017)

 Models and software for integrating high-dimensional multi-layer omics data for analysis and prediction of disease outcomes. (e.g., survival of breast cancer patients) (e.g., Vazquez et al., 2015; Gonzalez-Reymundez et al, 2017)

 Software development for analysis of big omics data

 Genomic Analysis of Obesity and Response to Exercise